darrwolf21/darrwolf21/README.md

 - Hello, I’m Harmony, @darrwolf21
 - I’m interested in photography, computers and coding.
-- I’m currently working towards a degree in IT Website Programming.
+- I’m currently obtaining a degree in IT Website Programming.
+- I work as an IT Consultant.
 - Contact me at kinneyh365@macomb.edu.

 <!---